 Important qualities for financial analysts include excellent analytical, communication and decision-making skills, strong mathematical ability and a good mind for details.

-Financial analyst salary trends
+Financial analyst salary and career outlook

 How to become a financial analyst